vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 “form” \( *rūpa* \) would be the *bindu* , on the forehead, on the so-called *ājñā *

 center.
 “Beyond the form” \( *rūpātīta* \) refers to the *brahmarandhra* .
-The *pīṭ has* appear thus as tiered along the *kuṇḍ alinī* , where they are to be visualized as colored geometrical shapes, which are, in fact, those of the *maṇḍ alas* of four elements, the *tattvas* of earth, water, fi re, and air.
+The *pīṭhas* appear thus as tiered along the *kuṇḍ alinī* , where they are to be visualized as colored geometrical shapes, which are, in fact, those of the *maṇḍ alas* of four elements, the *tattvas* of earth, water, fi re, and air.
 Their being associated with *cakras* of the yogic body, from the base to the summit of the *kuṇḍ alinī* , corre-lates cosmic and human levels.
-This practice \(since the *pīṭ has* are to be visualized and “interiorized”\) is thus at once mental-spiritual, diagrammatic-visual, bodily \(in the yogic sense\), and cosmic, the description of this part of the
+This practice \(since the *pīṭhas* are to be visualized and “interiorized”\) is thus at once mental-spiritual, diagrammatic-visual, bodily \(in the yogic sense\), and cosmic, the description of this part of the

 * *